microrack/urack-platform/README.md

 3. Archive all object files into `liburack_arduino.a`
 4. Copy all necessary headers to `prebuilt/include/`
 5. Copy linker scripts and bootloader files

+**Note**: The original pioarduino platform (v54.03.20) is included as a git submodule for reference during the build process.

 ## Usage